Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Recovery Conditions and Main Result

 \subsection{Remarks on the Assumptions}

-First, we point out that many random vectors in practice satisfy the concentration property provided by Assumption~\ref{as 2}.
-For example, if the entries of $\hat{\dv}_{i}$ are generated from an i.i.d. standard complex Gaussian distribution, then $\hat{\dv}_{i}$ is a 1-concentrated vector.
-On the other hand, if each element in $\hat{\dv}_{i}$ is upper bounded by a constant $C$, then $\hat{\dv}_{i}$ is a $C$-concentrated vector \cite[Theorem F.5]{tao2010random}.
-Thus, the concentration assumption is, in fact, a more relaxed (general) assumption than the incoherence assumption imposed on the elements of the low-dimensional subspace matrix in \cite{chi2016guaranteed, yang2016super}.
-Finally, we indicate that if $\hat{\dv}_{i}$ is $\widetilde{K}$-concentrated then it is also $C\widetilde{K}$-concentrated for any constant $C>0$.
+First, we point out that many random vectors in practice satisfy the concentration property.
+For example, if the entries of $\hat{\dv}_{i}$ are i.i.d. from standard complex Gaussian distribution, then $\hat{\dv}_{i}$ is a 1-concentrated vector, whereas if each element in $\hat{\dv}_{i}$ is upper bounded by a constant $C$, then $\hat{\dv}_{i}$ is a $C$-concentrated vector \cite[Theorem F.5]{tao2010random}.
+Thus, the concentration assumption is a more general assumption than the incoherence assumption imposed on the elements of the low-dimensional subspace matrix in \cite{chi2016guaranteed, yang2016super}.
 For more details about the concentration property, the interested reader is referred to \cite{ledoux2005concentration}.

-On the other hand, and as discussed in \cite{yang2016super, chi2016guaranteed}, the randomness assumptions on $\dv_{l}$ and $\hv_{j}$ as given by Assumptions~\ref{as 1} and \ref{as 3} do not appear to be crucial in practice and are doubtful to be artifacts for our proofs.
-Moreover, we point out that the separation between the unknown shifts is essential for precise and stable recovery.
+{{On the other hand, and as discussed in \cite{yang2016super, chi2016guaranteed}, the randomness assumptions on $\dv_{l}$ and $\hv_{j}$, as given by Assumptions~\ref{as 1} and \ref{as 3}, do not appear to be crucial in practice and are doubtless to be artifacts for our proofs.
+Looking from a different perspective, and based on (\ref{eq: operator}), the random subspace assumption on $\Dm$ can be viewed as a way to obtain random measurement results from $\Um$.
+Generally speaking, random measurements are crucial in the derivation of theoretical and empirical results \cite{candes2011probabilistic}.
+The elimination of such a condition is left for the future extension of this work.
+Ideas on that can be based on modifying our proposed proof methodology or introducing a different technique based on the dual analysis of the atomic norm. }}

+Finally, we point out that the separation between the shifts is essential for a precise and stable recovery.
 The existence of a certain separation between the shifts has appeared in all existing super-resolution theories, e.g., \cite{candes2014towards, yang2016super, tang2013compressed, heckel2016super}.
-This follows from the fact that the recovery problem of a mixture becomes very ill-conditioned when the shifts are placed close to each other \cite{candes2014towards, donoho1992superresolution}.
-Nevertheless, we stress that the separation in (\ref{eq: seperation condition}) is not a necessary condition and a less restricted condition (with a constant less than 2.38) is expected to be enough (see \cite[Section~1.3]{candes2014towards} and \cite{fernandez2016super} for more information).
-We leave addressing all these issues for future work.
+This follows from the fact that the recovery problem becomes very ill-conditioned when the shifts are close to each other \cite{candes2014towards}.
+Nevertheless, we stress that (\ref{eq: seperation condition}) is not a necessary condition, and a smaller separation (with a constant less than 2.38) is expected to be enough (see \cite[Section~1.3]{candes2014towards} ).
+We leave tackling this issue for the future work.